otonoma/paranet/README.md

 **Step 5: Using Paracord**

 Paracord is the client application for interacting with your Paranet nodes.
+- # TODO:
-- # TODO: Launch Paracord locally or hosted?
+- Launch Paracord locally or hosted?
-- # TODO: Connect to a Paranet
+- Connect to a Paranet
-- # TODO: ORA
+- ORA
-- # TODO: Interacting with your Actors
+- Interacting with your Actors
-- # TODO: View or documentation for more extensive information
+- View or documentation for more extensive information

 ## Learning Resources

 - **Documentation:** Detailed guides and references are available a [docs.paranet.ai](https://docs.paranet.ai)
 - **Project Examples:** Examples folder within this repository

-# TODO -  Clean this up, more descriptive with context
-### Operational Resource Agents (ORAs)

-To interact with an ORA, open a folder containing an `ora.yaml` file at its root.

-#### Opening an ORA

-1. **Open an ORA Folder**:
-   - In VSCode, open a folder with an `ora.yaml` file at its root.
-   - Example folders include `hello_world` or `ping` within this repository.
-2. **View ORA in the Paranet Extension**:
-   - A new tree named after the ORA will appear in the Paranet extension.
-   - Click the ORA name to open the corresponding `ora.yaml` file.
-3. **Interact with Paraflow Actors**:
-   - Expand the ORA tree to list each Paraflow actor defined in the `ora.yaml`.
-   - Click an actor to open its respective Paraflow file.

-# TODO -  Clean this up, more descriptive with context
-#### Commands

-- **Redeploy Paraflow Runner**:
-  - View the runner's state by expanding the actor node.
-  - If the runner is active, use the **Reload Paraflow** button to load the current Paraflow file.
-- **Interact via Paracord**:
-  - Use Paracord to interact with the actor and observe code changes.

 ## Troubleshooting